-On July 4, 2013 the town of Wildwood, New Jersey made it against the law to wear saggy pants on the boardwalk.
-The ordinance requires that waist band of pants, bathing suits, skirts, and shorts to be no lower than three inches below the waist.
+On July 4, 2013, the town of Wildwood, New Jersey made it against the law to wear saggy pants on the boardwalk.
+The ordinance requires that the waistband of pants, bathing suits, skirts, and shorts to be no lower than three inches below the waist.

 “I don’t need to know if a guy wears Fruit of the Looms or boxers or briefs,” Wildwood Mayor Ernie Troiano Jr. told 1010 WINS’ Steve Sandberg.
 “Pull your pants up, we’re not here to look at your rear end.”

 Shirts are required to be worn between the hours of 8 PM and 5 AM.

 Penalties For Wearing Saggy Pants Or Other Violations Of The New Ordinance